How to Kill Bracken

 Once you’ve cleared bracken, keeping it away requires vigilance:

-Monitor the area each spring for any new fiddleheads emerging.
+Monitor each spring for any new fiddleheads emerging.
 Treat or remove these immediately before they can re-establish.
 If your garden borders countryside or woodland where bracken grows, consider installing a root barrier along the boundary.

 Bracken spreads by both rhizomes and windborne spores, so complete prevention isn’t always possible if there’s bracken nearby.
-But catching new growth early – when it’s just a few small fronds – is far easier than battling an established colony.
+But catching new growth early, when it’s just a few small fronds, is far easier than battling an established colony.

 Bracken often shares territory with other tough weeds.
 If you’re also dealing with brambles or woody growth in the same area, tackle them at the same time for best results.
+For a complete overview of tackling persistent weeds, our weed control hub covers every common scenario.

 Frequently Asked Questions